Sample The Top 14 Cultural Foods in the USA

 The hot wing craze started in Buffalo, NY, at the tourist hot spot Anchorbar.
 Of course, locals say that’s no longer the place to get the best wings.

-The food moved on from Buffalo to become a culinary staple in the US and around the world.
+The food transcended Buffalo to become a culinary staple in the US and around the world.

 Peach Cobbler